 Taste and add additional horseradish as you deem necessary.
 Stir well.

 Cover with plastic and chill for 30 minutes before serving.

-Serve on your favorite salad or sandwich and enjoy!
+Use on your salad or for your Reuben sandwiches and enjoy!

 Russian Dressing vs. Thousand Island Dressing